 I’ve first learned of Japchae when watching the Korean drama’s Full house back in college where the protagonist was making one and it seem so easy and beautiful.
 So I make one myself and couldn’t be happier.
 This is the kind of dish that you can make with whatever available in your fridge and a pack of dangmyeon (sweet potato noodles).

 Typical Japchae will have mushroom, carrot, bell pepper, scallion… and a choice of protein or two.
-You could use beef filet, pork shoulder or fried thin fried tofu for vegan option.
-Ingredients are marinaded with soy sauce, garlic and co, then stir fried separately before mixing with noodles.
+You could use beef filet, pork shoulder, or fried thin fried tofu for the vegan option.
+Ingredients are marinaded with soy sauce, garlic, and co, then stir-fried separately before mixing with noodles.
 The taste is truly good and the presentation is just so beautiful with all the vivid colors.
 Gluten-free, wheat-free with healthy sweet potato starch, can be vegan easily with optional topping.

-Popular in Malaysia, Indonesia and Singapore, there are generally three types of Laksa noodles being: curry, asam and sarawak.
-While curry laksa is a mixed of Indian curry and coconut cream, asam laksa has the spicy-sour taste of tom yum tamarind and light sweetness from pure fish broth.
-On the other hand, sarawak is the mixed of both minus the curry.
+Popular in Malaysia, Indonesia, and Singapore, there are generally three types of Laksa noodles being: curry, asam, and sarawak.
+While curry laksa is mixed with Indian curry and coconut cream, asam laksa has the spicy-sour taste of tom yum tamarind and light sweetness from pure fish broth.
+On the other hand, sarawak is the mix of both minus the curry.

 The rice noodles used with laksa are the larger size strands.
-Toppings can be fried fish paste, fried tofu, egg, chicken shrimp, clamp … There are not much veggies to accompany this bowl beside beansprout or some decorative garnish since it already has lots of topping anyway.
+Toppings can be fried fish paste, fried tofu, egg, chicken shrimp, clamp … There are not many veggies to accompany this bowl besides beansprout or some decorative garnish since it already has lots of topping anyway.

-Wonton noodles soup is valued from its broth and noodles quality.
-The broth, as many Eastern soup based, are made from knuckle bones or a combination of bones (pork, beef, chicken…) .
-It has to be naturally sweet, hearty, clear and free of residue.
-The noodles are usually hand made from wheat, duck egg and lye water.
-Quality noodles should be thin, fresh, al dente, chewy and free of “noodle” smell.
+Wonton noodles soup is valued for its broth and noodles quality.
+The broth, as much Eastern soup based, are made from knucklebones or a combination of bones (pork, beef, chicken…) .
+It has to be naturally sweet, hearty, clear, and free of residue.
+The noodles are usually hand made from wheat, duck egg, and lye water.
+Quality noodles should be thin, fresh, al dente, chewy, and free of “noodle” smell.
 Toppings can be vastly different, but often contains dumpling, sliced pork, chasiu, liver, pork bun…

 Bun mam – Vietnamese fermented fish vermicelli

-The broth is made from extracting the juice out of fermented siamese mud carp, then cook together with lemongrass, egg plant, chili pepper, shallot, tamarind to create the most distinctive flavor from any noodle soups.
-The toppings used a combination of shrimp, squid, snakehead fish fillet, catfish, swamp eel… Accompanied garnishment can be any local vegetable that in season such as thin slice water spinach, banana flower, water lily stems, yellow burrhead…. and other native wild veggies.
+The broth is made from extracting the juice out of fermented Siamese mud carp, then cook together with lemongrass, eggplant, chili pepper, shallot, tamarind to create the most distinctive flavor from any noodle soups.
+The toppings used a combination of shrimp, squid, snakehead fish fillet, catfish, swamp eel… Accompanied garnishment can be any local vegetable that in-season such as thinly slice water spinach, banana flower, water lily stems, yellow burrhead…. and other native wild veggies.